True Detective الموسم 1: حين تتحول الشكوك إلى ملف قرار

 Executive Questions: Control the Frame Instead of Feeding Chaos

-Interrogation rooms don’t ask questions for decoration.
+Interrogation rooms do not ask questions for decoration.
 A question is a tool that forces structure.
 In meetings, most chaos comes from vague questions that produce vague answers.

 These questions shift the room from opinions to an actionable decision path.